zeroknowledgediscovery/zedwiki/project/universal risk.md

 The GLM solution has the following implications, results and observations:
 - **The \\\(\mathbf{u}_0 \times r\\\) is the most imprtant covaraite where \\\( r \\\) is the fraction of the population living in an urban environment (non-rural as defined by US census)  in each county**
-- **The model we find correlates very well with confirmed COVID county**
+- **The model we find correlates very well with confirmed COVID cases across US counties**
-- **The model we find is robust, in the sense it is stable to perturbations**
+- **The model we find is robust, in the sense that it is stable to diverse perturbations we experimented with**
-- **We can use this model to make predictions on future COVID counts**
+- **We can use this model to forecast COVID counts in the near term**

 ### GenESeSS Command used
 `